lumayopickter/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# 1-hello_you

-This script prints "hello user", where user is the current Linux user.
+## 2-path

+This script adds `/action` to the `PATH` environment variable.
+It ensures that `/action` is the last directory the shell looks into when searching for a program.

-## Usage
+### Usage

-1. Open a terminal.
-2. Navigate to the directory where the script is located.
-3. Run the script by executing the following command:
+1. Run the script using the `source` command
-4. The script will display "hello" followed by your Linux username.

-## Example

-In the above example, the script is executed and it greets the user with the username "julien".

-Feel free to modify and use the script according to your needs.
+2. Verify that `/action` has been added to the `PATH`:

+### Repository Information

+GitHub repository: alx-system_engineering-devops
+Directory: 0x03-shell_variables_expansions
+File: 2-path